-improve effectiveness.

-- AA has standardized and automated division reporting in 2002. - Physical Plant implemented a computerized maintenance management work order system (FAMIS) in 2003. - Information Technology implemented an incident support and technology asset management system in 2002. - Internal publications, information sharing and many business processes have been moved to Harper's Intranet (HIP) web site with tools to provide the user community self-service ability to publish in 2000.
+Productivity Improvements 19 Modernize many of its labor- intensive manual systems to improve effectiveness.
+On-going Process improvements are continuous, selected recent examples follow: AA has standardized and automated division reporting in 2002.
+Physical Plant implemented a computerized maintenance management work order system (FAMIS) in 2003.
+Information Technology implemented an incident support and technology asset management system in 2002.
+Internal publications, information sharing and many business processes have been moved to Harper's Intranet (HIP) web site with tools to provide the user community self-service ability to publish in 2000.
+71